skalca/freddie/README.md

 ### Docker image

 Download KNIME Analytics Platform from official site and rename file to knime.tar.gz.
 Create config.json file or use one from example folder.
-Copy freddie.war file to the same folder.
+Copy freddie.war and freddie_basewf.knwf file to the same folder.
 Create Dockerfile with the following content:

 ```
 FROM jboss/wildfly